etsy/es-restlog/README.md

 ## Overview

-The `es-restlog` plugin hooks into the Elasticsearch REST request processing chain directly and logs the request before it gets processed, at the entry point i.e. the instance receiving the request.
+The `es-restlog` plugin hooks into the Elasticsearch REST request processing chain directly and logs the request before it gets processed, at the instance handling the client request.

 Sample log line: